adityamwagh/adityamwagh.github.io/_posts/2022-11-10-nyu-greene-hpc-pytorch.md

 export PYTHONPATH=/scratch/<NetID>/miniconda3/bin:$PATH
 ```

-Now, you can activate your conda package manager by doing
+Now, you can activate your conda package manager by running:

 ```bash
 source /scratch/<NetID>/env.sh
 ```

-By default, new conda environment and packages will be stored in `/scratch/<NetID>/miniconda3`
+By default, new conda environments and packages will be stored in `/scratch/<NetID>/miniconda3`

 For ease of managing environments, initialize conda on shell start by using the following command after doing the above steps.
-This will allow is the activate environments using `conda activate`
+This will allow you to activate environments using `conda activate`:

 ```bash
 conda init